lovell/sharp/docs/api-output.md

 # toBuffer

 Write output to a Buffer.
+JPEG, PNG, WebP, and RAW output are supported.
-By default, the format will match the input image.
-JPEG, PNG, WebP, and RAW are supported.
+By default, the format will match the input image, except GIF and SVG input which become PNG output.

 `callback`, if present, gets three arguments `(err, buffer, info)` where:

 -   `err` is an error message, if any.